tanmdoan/chatr/README.md

 # Chatr API

-This is a simple chat api built in Rails.
+This is a simple messaging restful API built in Rails.

 ## Prerequisites